CloudCluster/imman-digitalocean/README.md

 [Download imman-tools.jar here](https://github.com/CloudCluster/imman-tools/blob/master/src/bin/imman-tools.jar)

 Once you'll create ImMan Cluster, you should find Cluster JSON file: **/opt/ccio/clusters/TEST-CLUSTER.json** which will contain all information about the cluster.
-This file will be used for future cluster adjustments.
+This file will be used for future cluster adjustments and [monitoring](https://github.com/CloudCluster/imman-monitor).

 More information on [Wiki](https://github.com/CloudCluster/imman-tools/wiki).